Donald Pleasence: Second World War

 In December 1939, Pleasence initially refused conscription into the British Armed Forces, registering as a conscientious objector, but changed his stance in autumn 1940, after the attacks upon London by the Luftwaffe, and volunteered with the Royal Air Force.

-He served as aircraft wireless-operator with No. 166 Squadron in Bomber Command, with which he flew almost sixty raids against the Axis Powers over occupied Europe.
+He served as aircraft wireless-operator with No. 166 Squadron in Bomber Command, with which he flew almost sixty raids against the Axis Powers over occupied Europe, from RAF Kirmington.

-On 31 August 1944, his Lancaster NE112 was shot down during an attack on Agenville, France, and he was captured and imprisoned in the German prisoner-of-war camp Stalag Luft I. Pleasence produced and acted in many plays for the entertainment of his fellow captives.
+On 31 August 1944, his Lancaster NE112 was shot down during an attack on Agenville, France, and he was captured and imprisoned in the German prisoner-of-war camp Stalag Luft I. He had been shot down on his 19th operation, bombing a V-1 flying bomb site.

+Pleasence produced and acted in many plays for the entertainment of his fellow captives.
+In 1955 he said that 'joining the RAF was almost like being posted home'.
+Ten days before VE day, he was liberated by the Russians.
+The camp had mostly Americans.

 After the war and his release, he was discharged from the RAF in 1946 as a Flight lieutenant.

 Years later, he used his experiences in POW camps in his role in The Great Escape.
-While filming the movie, Pleasence kindly offered advice to director John Sturges, to which he was politely asked to keep his "opinions" to himself.
-Later, when another actor on set informed Sturges that Pleasence was actually imprisoned in a German POW camp, Sturges requested his technical advice and input on historical accuracy from that point forward.
+While filming, Pleasence kindly offered advice to director John Sturges, to which he was politely asked to keep his "opinions" to himself.
+Later, when James Garner on set informed Sturges that Pleasence had been imprisoned in a German POW camp, Sturges requested his technical advice and input on historical accuracy from that point forward.